codyzu/hyperdrive/README.md

 #### `var feed = drive.add()`

 Add a new feed to share.
-Call `.append` to add blocks and `.finalize` when you're done and ready to share this feed.
+Call `feed.append` to add blocks and `feed.finalize` when you're done and ready to share this feed.

 #### `var feed = drive.get(id)`